 Placing a Testamentary Trust in a Will

-This article distinguishes a testamentary trust from other types of trusts and discusses how to place a testamentary trust into a will.
+This article distinguishes between a testamentary trust and other trusts.
+It also explains how to place a testamentary trust into a will.

 What Is a Trust?

-A trust is a legal document that creates a fiduciary relationship in which one party holds legal title to a beneficiary's property for the benefit of the beneficiary.
+A trust is a legal document creating a fiduciary relationship.
+One party holds legal title to a beneficiary's property for the beneficiary's benefit.

-A trust could go into effect after death, and is contained in a last will and testament is a testamentary trust.
+A trust contained in a last will and testament that goes into effect after the testator's death is called a testamentary trust.
 There are two types of testamentary trusts:

-- Separate testamentary trusts: The decedent's estate is split evenly amongst beneficiaries and put into separate trusts for each person.
+- Separate testamentary trusts: The decedent's estate is split evenly among named beneficiaries and put into separate trusts for each person.

 Who Is Involved in a Testamentary Trust?